FreeCodeCamp-SLC/booklists-api/README.md

 We're going to be using PostgreSQL for the project so you will want to get that set up locally on your machine.
 To get it set up, click on this [link](https://www.postgresqltutorial.com/install-postgresql/).
 This will take you to the install site for Windows.
 If your computer has a different OS, there are links on that page to take you to the appropriate place.

 Follow the steps of the wizard.
 Use port `5432` when asked, and don't worry about installing the Stack Builder stuff.
+Also you can uncheck PgAdmin if you want to use something else like SQLtabs or Postico (Mac Only)

 This wizard will setup a user under the account name `postgres`.
-When you are asked to give a password, be sure to give it remember what you set it as.
+When you are asked to give a password, be sure to remember what you set it as.

+# Mac Users

+# Windows Users
 You'll need to install a DB viewer.
 I recommend pgAdmin just to be consistent with others on the project.
 You can download it here: https://www.pgadmin.org/download/

 Once you have that downloaded and opened, right click the `Databases` dropdown in the left panel and select 'Create' and then 'Database'.
 Name the database `fcc-reading-db`.